Chris Blois-Brooke – Founder & Director

 Andreas Fredriksen – Documenter

 Andreas Fredriksen is a Photographer and Cinematographer based in Kristiansand.
-He holds a bachelor degree in Literature, Film, and Theatre from the University of Agder and is currently pursuing a Masters degree in Drama and Theatre.
+He holds a Bachelors degree in Literature, Film, and Theatre from the University of Agder and a Masters degree in Drama and Theatre.
+Andreas is skilled in film practice, storytelling, history, and engineering in both social and educational contexts.
+He is well acquainted with a large diversity of camera equipment as well as editing software.
+He speaks fluent Norwegian and English.

 Eliot Moleba – Documenter